48th North Carolina Infantry Company F

 Shirts: -Shirt can be plain cotton, muslin, or period print.

 Muskets/Rifles: -.69 caliber smoothbore muskets or .58 caliber rifles.
 Must be of the period.
-The .58 caliber must be an Enfield or Springfield.
+NO FLINTLOCKS!

 *Join Us!